daisy91530/JS_Web_Programming_Fall_2018/hw2/README.md

-# HW2 Write a card game
+# HW2 Write a card game (start)

-Display six cards that can play the binary cards game
+Display six cards that can play the binary cards game Details are in the pdf